Gilles86/gilles86.github.io/_projects/neural_attention.md

 of attention.
 Moreover, because we use a Bayesian inversion scheme, we can also probe the fidelity with which stimuli are represented as a function of, for example, attention or retinotopic location.

+We implemented these models in the `braincoder` package.
+You can find more information about this package [here](https://braincoder-devs.github.io/).